 The male donkey (a jack) is called in Hebrew Hamor.

 Asses constituted a considerable portion of wealth in ancient times (Genesis 12:16; 30:43; 1 Chronicles 27:30; Job 1:3; 42:12).
 They were noted for their spirit and their attachment to their master (Isaiah 1:3).

-The wild ass was distinguished for its fleetness and its extreme shyness.
-In allusion to his mode of life, Ishmael is likened to a wild ass (Genesis 16:12.
+The wild donkey was distinguished for its fleetness and its extreme shyness.
+In allusion to his mode of life, Ishmael is likened to a wild donkey (Genesis 16:12.
 Here the word is simply rendered “wild” in the King James Version, but in the Revised King James Version, “wild-ass among men”).